Bio 8 Page | Dr. Schmeidler's HomePage | E-mail | Bio 8 Newsgroup | IVC HomePage |

 b. the oxygen binding curve is hyperbolic

-c. sensitive to BPG and exhibits the Bohr effect
+c. sensitive to BPG and exhibits the Bohr

 d. b and c